-A relative newcomer to the show circuit, the Chinese Crested has nontheless been a distinct and known breed for centuries, travelling with the Chinese sailors of old to the far ﬂ ung corners of the earth, emerging under various names as far back as the 15th century in Sth America and Mexico.
+A relative newcomer to the show circuit, the Chinese Crested has nonetheless been a distinct and known breed for centuries, traveling with the Chinese sailors of old to the far-flung corners of the earth, emerging under various names as far back as the 15th century in South America and Mexico.
 Finding great favour with the ancient mariners, this little breed of dog was a great companion and managed the rat and vermin population on the ships, a great boon especially during plague times.

-For the Powder Puff as all colours apply, choose the shampoo best suited to your current need, I.e Plush Puppy Whitening Shampoo for a coat needing toning and lessening of unwanted warm tones, All Purpose Shampoo with Henna extract for shine without altering the texture or Conditioning Shampoo with Evening Primrose for ﬂ attening and softening a perhaps too heavy coat or a dry coat.
-Dilute each of these approx 5 parts water to one part shampoo for easier and even dispersion throughout the coat.
-I am dead keen to always have an even result plus measure at all times the dilution rate so as to replicate the procedure exactly each time.
-The additional advantage is that you minimise the amount of shampoo applied and thus lessen static in the coat.
-One should choose using the same criteria for the Hairless – there is just less hair but the choices are the same.
+For the Powder Puff as all colors apply, choose the shampoo best suited to your current need, Plush Puppy Herbal Whitening Shampoo for a coat needing toning and lessening of unwanted warm tones, Plush Puppy All Purpose Shampoo with Henna extract for shine without altering the texture or Plush Puppy Natural Conditioning Shampoo with Evening Primrose for flattening and softening a perhaps too heavy coat or a dry coat.
+Dilute each of these approx. 5 parts water to one part shampoo for easier and even dispersion throughout the coat.
+To always have an even result plus measure at all times the dilution rate so as to replicate the procedure exactly each time.
+The additional advantage is that you minimize the amount of shampoo applied and thus lessen static in the coat.
+One should choose using the same criteria for the Hairless – there is just less hair, but the choices are the same.

 Squish the excess out of the coat by hand and then blow dry using a warm not hot, dryer.
-Section the top layers of the coat up and starting at the underneath layers, dry the coat from root to end so as to minimise any ﬂ yaway effect.
-Using a gentle action with a cushioned Pin Brush (Plush Puppy Pin Brush) so as not to overstretch the hair when in it’s fragile wet state, switch to the Plush Puppy Porcupine Brush once the coat is approx 3/4 dry as this brush will smooth the hair.
-The Pin Brush is for easy brushing and not stretching and the Porcupine with it’s half bristle and half nylon cushioned structure adds more tension and thus ﬁ nish.
-However do not use any bristle or densely bristled brush on a wet coat as you can over stretch at that point.
+Section the top layers of the coat up and starting at the underneath layers, dry the coat from root to end so as to minimize any flyaway effect.
+Using a gentle action with the Plush Puppy Ultimate Pin Brush so as not to overstretch the hair when in its fragile wet state, switch to the Plush Puppy Ultimate Anti-Static Porcupine Brush once the coat is approx. 3/4 dry as this brush will smooth the hair.
+The Plush Puppy Ultimate Pin Brush is for easy brushing and not stretching and the Porcupine with its half bristle and half dialon cushioned structure adds more tension and thus finish.
+However, do not use any bristle or densely bristled brush on a wet coat as you can overstretch at that point.
 By waiting till 3/4 dry you are safe to use the correct brush for straightening and smoothing.
-Try not to dry by brushing and ﬂ icking as this causes static and does not get the best action.
-Use the brush slowly and apply near root area on the top of the section and slide an inch or so and hold and dry with your warm dryer to ﬂ atten the root area as much as possible.
+Try not to dry by brushing and flicking as this causes static and does not get the best action.
+Use the brush slowly and apply near root area on the top of the section and slide an inch or so and hold and dry with your warm dryer to flatten the root area as much as possible.
 Now switch the brush to the underneath of the section and slide whilst drying and then hold once you reach near the ends – the hair should be over the top of the brush curving over the cushion.
-This helps to curve the ends slightly under rather than ﬂ icking them up as in the usual brush and ﬂ ick drying action that a lot of people wrongly tend to use.
+This helps to curve the ends slightly under rather than flicking them up as in the usual brush and flick drying action that a lot of people wrongly tend to use.
 Your desired outcome is to keep this coat draping, straight and flat.

-For the Hairless, apply Revivacoat directly to the skin to keep suppleness and good texture to the skin.
-You can often get a pimply skin and these need to be sloughed off regularly with a sugar based skin scrub as one uses on human skin.
+For the Hairless, apply Plush Puppy Reviva Coat directly to the skin to keep suppleness and good texture to the skin.
+You can often get a pimply skin and these need to be sloughed off regularly with a sugar-based skin scrub as one uses on human skin.
 There are some excellent quality ones around that are gentle and do a great job.
-Follow with a good moisturiser such as Revivacoat applied daily.
+Follow with a good moisturizer such as Reviva Coat applied daily.
 Remember they are quite unique being able to actually sweat.

-For brushing, use Plush Puppy OMG Grooming Spray – this is an unbelievably performant product for disentangling, dematting or just general brushing.
-Dilute according to need but for most situations, dilute the Concentrate approx 40:1 i.e 40 parts water to one part OMG.
-If using the OMG “Ready To Use”, dilute with euqal quantities of water to OMG.
-For a heavier action dilute Ready To Use with 50% water or the Concentrate at 30:1.
+For brushing, use Plush Puppy OMG Grooming Spray – this is an unbelievably performant product for disentangling, dematting or just general brushing dilute according to need but for most situations, dilute the concentrate approx. 40:1 i.e. 40 parts water to one part OMG.
+If using the OMG “Ready to Use”, dilute with equal quantities of water to OMG.
+For a heavier action dilute Ready to Use with 50% water or the Concentrate at 30:1.
 You cannot live without this product!
 It is truly amazing.

-A good extra for the Powder Puff’s or even the furnishings on the Hairless is Plush Puppy Seabreeze Oil diluted 1 tspn to one cup water and applied during the week in a water spray (shake well before use).
+A good extra for the Powder Puff’s or even the furnishings on the Hairless is Plush Puppy Seabreeze Oil diluted 1 teaspoon to one cup water and applied during the week in a water spray (shake well before use).
 This will help keep the lengths on the coat if you are not wrapping as most don’t.
-This stops matting, helps through the coat change etc and enables you to get that good length on the coats.
+This stops matting, helps through the coat change, etc. and enables you to get that good length on the coats.
 Remember, a good coat starts long before the show!

 Keep Plush Puppy Powder Puff Regular on hand for quick dry cleaning at shows or those long weekend shows.
-This all natural product is a wonder for an instant clean without wetting the coat – after all, you have spent the time to blow dry and get it smooth so you don’t want to wet it down and have to dry all over again!
-Just toss on the Powder Puff and work through with your ﬁ ngers on the soiled area and either brush out or blow out with a quick blast of the dryer.
-Instant clean and deodorised as well.
+This all-natural product is a wonder for an instant clean without wetting the coat – after all, you have spent the time to blow dry and get it smooth so you don’t want to wet it down and have to dry all over again!
+Just toss on the Powder Puff and work through with your fingers on the soiled area and either brush out or blow out with a quick blast of the dryer.
+Instant clean and deodorized as well.

-I do go the full routine and apply Plush Puppy Odour Muncher for that fresh fragrance and deodorising action.
-I believe judges experience all the aspects of a dog and a pleasant smelling dog is one to behold.
+Lastly, apply Plush Puppy Odour Muncher for that fresh fragrance and deodorizing action.
+I believe judges experience all the aspects of a dog and a pleasant-smelling dog is one to behold.